The Power of Self-Relationship Training: Transforming Negative Self-Treatment

 Next Steps:

-Engage in self-reflection – How do you typically relate to yourself?
+• Engage in self-reflection – How do you typically relate to yourself and your emotions?

-Apply self-compassion techniques – Shift from self-criticism and other forms of NTS to self-kindness.
+• Apply self-compassion techniques – Explore how you might move away from self-criticism and other forms of NTS, and cultivate greater self-kindness.

-Your journey towards self-acceptance starts now.
-Will you choose self-kindness over negative self-treatment?
-Investing in your self-relationship is one of the most powerful steps you can take for lasting mental well-being.
+Your journey towards greater self-acceptance and a healthier relationship with yourself begins now.
+Will you choose self-compassion over harsh self-criticism?
+Investing in your relationship with yourself is one of the most powerful steps you can take for lasting mental well-being.

 References: